-Whether you’re in the very beginnings of your launch phase, or you’re an established small business that needs a little push to get to the next stage of growth, finding a trustworthy investor can be key to realizing your goals.
+Whether you’re an entrepreneur in the very beginnings of your launch phase, or you’re an established small business that needs a little push to get to the next stage of growth, finding a trustworthy investor can be key to realizing your goals.
 There’s so much conflicting information out there, however.
 What type of funding is best?
 How can you find investors?
 What’s the best way to reach out?

 1. Look for Angel Investors

 Have you thought about the term “angel investor?”
 These investors typically focus on early-stage investments and will put a good chunk of cash into your company, but unlike venture capitalists, won’t usually ask for a significant seat at the decision-making table.
 Partnering with one or two angels before opening your company to a full round of seed funding (such as a series A round), can help create deep partnerships with those early supporters of your businesses.
 You can do a lot with the money, but don’t have to spread yourself thin by pleasing more than one or two new investors at a time.